sai-147/S2_T12/README.md

 **Description:** <br>

-There are 7 inputs in decimal numbers along with candidate, clear, clock, load, store, and enable switches.
-We take input from a number of candidates ranging from 1 to 7 (using switches D1 to D7) by applying the candidate switch and storing it in a register using the store button.
-We put the number of candidates into the down counter using the load and clock switches.
-We simultaneously calculate the tokens based on the counter value.
+The system has 7 decimal inputs and several control switches (candidate, clear, clock, load, store, enable).
+We select 1-7 candidates via switches (D1-D7), store the selected candidate using the store button, and load the number of candidates into a down counter with the load and clock switches.
+Tokens are calculated based on the counter value.

-Disable the candidate switch and take inputs for score calculation using switches D1 to D4 for each candidate and store them in the corresponding register-based token generated.
-After calculating and storing the scores of each candidate, we send the values of registers to the comparator (using the Bitonic sorting algorithm).
-The top 3 candidates with the highest scores are selected; if there are ties, priority is given to the lesser value of the token, and their token values are displayed in order.
+After disabling the candidate switch, score inputs for each candidate (using switches D1-D4) are stored in registers based on their tokens.
+The scores are then sent to a comparator, where the top 3 candidates are selected using the Bitonic sorting algorithm.
+In case of ties, priority is given to the lower token value, and their token values are displayed.

 ---